-She has worked as a Growth & Community Consultant for 18+ startups so far!
+She has worked as a Growth & Community Consultant for 18+ startups till now!

 Before this, she built the early adopters community at FamPay via programs like brand ambassadors, referrals, savings streak, Discord, and more.
 She also organized a virtual fest called FamJam 2020 that got 25k+ registrations from teens.

 Being a Community Enthusiast, she loves meeting new people and learning new things.
 Apart from Growth and Community, Circular Economy is another subject area she enjoys talking about.
-And when she's not working, she loves hiking to rather less explored terrains in the outskirts of her city or playing a game or two of football.
+When she's not working, she loves hiking to less explored terrains on the outskirts of her city or playing a game or two of football.

 The best essence of what a brand is creating is - belonging and identity.
 For the longest time, Mosaic Wellness struggled with it.
 They have launched 2 communities - one for men and the other for women.
 Rohit talked about the men's community in the discussion.

 One of the things that they struggled with, was that men did not talk much.
 For example, men had health issues but did not talk about them.
 They tend to not speak.
 This is a huge problem where men do not talk about their issues.
-They try to hide things under the carpet, they do not take care of their wellness and are struggling with it.
+They try to put things under the rug, they do not take care of their wellness and are struggling with it.

-In Rohit's words, "Create a tribe of people with the same goal to help each other grow.
+In the words of Rohit, "Create a tribe of people with the same goal to help each other grow.
 Successful communities are all about celebrating progress with each other."

-Arun explains, "So, in that sense, it makes sense to invest in the community.
-Because purely in business terms, it acts as a super funnel that you can harvest whenever you want to.
-If you can make the people feel belonged, it helps move deals faster.
+Arun explains, "It makes sense to invest in the community.
+Even purely in business terms, it acts as a super funnel that you can harvest whenever you want to.
+If you can make people feel like they belong, it helps move deals faster.
 The business benefits are very obvious."

-But he believes that a brand should invest in a community only if they genuinely care about solving the problem that they stand for.
+However, he believes that a brand should invest in a community only if it genuinely cares about solving the problem that it stands for.
 In that sense, community becomes the most powerful channel to empower users, educate them, and get them to elevate their art.